siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 Here is the [Node.js download](https://nodejs.org/en/) if you want to run it locally to familiarize yourself with it/develop with it.
 For this guide, you actually don't need Node.js installed on your computer because of the magic of Docker ![Docker ryu](images/docker-ryu.png)

 ## If Using a Proxy
-If using a proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your http_proxy, https_proxy, and no_proxy variables for your environment as specified there.
+If using a proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your `http_proxy`, `https_proxy`, and `no_proxy` variables for your environment as specified there.
 Additionally, note that for all docker run commands add the -e for each of the proxy environment variables as specified in that 0-ProxyPSA document.

 ## ICP Node.js Sample